digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/09) Campaign.md

 --- end-multi-column
 ### Searching the Library
-A successful Artistry check on the shit-down sentinel will reveal that it has markings on it that resemble the anchor's energy flow.
+A successful Culture check on the shit-down sentinel will reveal that it has markings on it that resemble the anchor's energy flow.
 Deciphering these markings might reveal how to strengthen an anchor - if they had knowledge of such things.

 A successful Observation (multiple needed if in combat) check while searching the library for information on the construct will reveal a scroll documenting how it can be "changed".
 It seems that the only real thing that can be altered is *what* it protects, not how it protects, or how severe its actions will be.

 A successful Observation (multiple needed if in combat) check while searching the library for information on anchors will reveal a partially destroyed tome on the anchor's construction and maintenance.
 They discover the anchor requires specific magical materials to function at full capacity, materials now depleted and scattered due to natural disasters or forgotten conflicts.

 ## The Jinn